 But something changed in Wallace, nothing less than an epiphany.
 His views altered, he spoke of remorse and renounced his previous stance on segregation.
 He confessed he needed to seek love and reconciliation and that he did not want to meet his Maker with any unforgiven sin.
 He went to Black churches, sought out Black civil rights leaders and asked for their forgiveness.

 Maybe that explains why, in 1982, when Wallace won his last governorship of Alabama, he did so with more than 90 percent of the Black vote.

 So why, after all these years, are so many people all over the world still struggling with prejudice and bigotry?
 Why aren’t these curses distant memories of an age long past?

-Our lead article in this issue, beginning on page 4, offers a completely fresh analysis.
-The simple answer lies in a principle you have read before here in the pages of Discern but one that bears repeating: Our problems are spiritual in nature, and spiritual problems require spiritual solutions!
+The simple answer lies in a principle you have read before here in the pages of Discern but one that bears repeating: our problems are spiritual in nature, and spiritual problems require spiritual solutions!

 What so many people fail to see is the root cause.
 Hatred, injustice, discrimination, condescension, anger and disrespect are all spiritual issues!
 So are the solutions—peace, goodness and self-control, and the love and forgiveness that George Wallace came to see he needed.

-Haven’t you figured out yet, he was asking, that if we have not repented and changed, we are still in slavery to evil?
+Haven’t you figured out yet, Paul was asking, that we’re all in slavery?
 Apparently not, given the state of prejudice that continues to plague all societies today!
 Until we see that these evils come from choosing sin over righteousness, we will continue to wear the shackles of sin and reap the consequences.

 Fifty years ago we were in the midst of a civil rights movement that had limited success.
 If we want to see prejudice and bigotry really end, then it’s time for a civil righteousness movement—moving from sin to righteousness.